Always Leave Them Laughing

-Always Leave Them Laughing is a 1949 musical comedy-drama film directed by Roy Del Ruth and starring Milton Berle and Virginia Mayo.
+Always Leave Them Laughing is a 1949 American musical comedy-drama film directed by Roy Del Ruth and starring Milton Berle and Virginia Mayo.

 Plot

-Unoriginal comic Kip Cooper meets aspiring showgirl Fay Washburn at a second rate hotel in Asbury Park, New Jersey, where he does his act in exchange for room and board.
+Comic Kip Cooper meets aspiring showgirl Fay Washburn at a second rate hotel in Asbury Park, New Jersey, where he does his unoriginal act in exchange for room and board.
 Kip gets a job as an emcee in a tough New York joint but he fails again.
-He takes a small part in the chorus of a Broadway show, but tells Fay and her ex-vaudevillian parents that he was hired as the lead.
+He takes a small part in the chorus of a Broadway show, but tells Fay and her ex-vaudevillian parents that he was cast as the lead.
 The Washburns attend on opening night and Kip, trying to stand out, does an impromptu gag that gets him fired.

 Fay joins the chorus of big-time comedian Eddie Eagen's touring show.
 When Eagen is sidelined by a heart attack, Kip is hired to temporarily replace him, since he knows Eagen's routines by heart.
-Kip is a hit in the out of town tryouts, but also takes too much interest in his co-star, Nancy, who happens to be Eddie's beautiful and much younger wife.
+Kip is a hit in the out of town tryouts, but also takes too much of an interest in his co-star, Nancy, who happens to be Eddie's beautiful and much younger wife.
 Eagen recovers and is scheduled to headline the show when it opens in New York.
 On his last night as the lead, Kip encourages Eagen to join him on stage for a song and dance routine.
 Eagen collapses and dies.
-Nancy offers Kip the chance to step in completely — on stage and off — but he rejects her and re-examines his life and career.
+Nancy offers Kip the chance to permanently step in for Eddie—on stage and off—but he rejects her and re-examines his life and career.
 Kip becomes a big TV star, but what he wants most is for Fay to take him back.